-For many of our students, the opportunity to be just minutes away from one of the best ski resorts in the world means the opportunity to learn something new, by becoming a kids ski or snowboard instructor or a certified ski patroller, working with adaptive athletes with disabilities, or learning how to ski or snowboard for the very first time.
+For many of our students, the opportunity to be just minutes away from one of the best ski resorts in the world means the opportunity to learn something new.
+With Gould’s Co-Curricular On Snow Programs, students can become a kids ski or snowboard instructor or a certified ski patroller, working with adaptive athletes with disabilities, or learn how to ski or snowboard for the very first time.

 Co-Curricular On Snow Programs

 - Ski Patrol